TalariaSoftware/ncmanager-help/board/take-minutes.md

 of the board meeting.
 They should say
 when and where the board met,
-what board members were present, and what actions were taken by the board.
+which board members were present, and what actions the board took.

 [^bylawssecretaryminutes]:
     This will usually